Gilbert River, Queensland: Geography

+The Gilbert River from which the locality derives its name enters the locality from the east (Georgetown) and exits to the north (Strathmore), ultimately flowing into the Gulf of Carpentaria to the north.

+The Gulf Developmental Road (part of National Route 1) enters the locality from the east (Georgetown), crosses the Gilbert River on A. J. Bond Bridge (18.19902°S 142.87535°E), and exits to the west (Croydon).
+The Richmond–Croydon Road (known locally as Richmond Road) enters the locality from the south-west (Esmeralda) and exits to the west (Croydon).

 The western part of the locality is a protected area being within the Littleton National Park and the Littleton Resources Reserve.
 The remainder of the land is used for grazing on native vegetation with a small amount of pasture around the Gilbert River.

-Road infrastructure

-The Richmond–Croydon Road runs through the south-western corner.

 History

 Jangga, also known as Yangga, is a language of Central Queensland.
 The Jangga language region includes the landscape within the local government boundaries of the Etheridge Shire Council.

 The locality takes its name from the Gilbert River which flows through the locality.

 Gilbert River Provisional School opened on 8 May 1899.
 On 1 January 1909 it became Gilbert River State School.
 It closed in 1923.
 It reopened in 1954 and then closed in 1961.